-The top of a head restraint located in a front outboard designated seating position shall, except as provided in paragraph 5.1.1.4. of this regulation, have a height of: (a) not less than 800 mm in at least one position of head restraint adjustment, and (b) not less than 750 mm in any position of head restraint adjustment.
+The top of a head restraint located in a front outboard designated seating position

+- shall, except as provided in paragraph 5.1.1.4. of this regulation, have a height of:(a) not less than 800 mm in at least one position of head restraint adjustment, and - (a) not less than 500 mm in at least one position of head restraint adjustment, a(b) not less than 750 mm in any position of head restraint adjustment.